Incendo/cloud-docs/docs/core/index.md

 ## Command

 A command is a chain of components.
 Each unique chain makes up a unique command.
+A command can have some properties associated with it, such as a permission, description, etc.

 <!-- prettier-ignore -->
 !!! example